Setting up a tent can be difficult, especially if you’re not used to it. But with the right tools and a little know-how, anyone can do it.

 Before we get too far, note that each tent is different, but many of the same principles apply.

-Now that your tent site is configured and cleared, it’s time to get busy setting up your tent.
+Now that your tent site is configured and cleared, it’s time to set it up.

 Many people use a tarp because they are inexpensive and work well too.
 In addition, a tarp or footprint can help extend the life of your tent and help protect it from the elements.